 There are various kinds of tax schemes present in Malaysia, which includes tax incentives and exemptions for different types of businesses.
 They also include allowances and tax deductions on a certain income.

-Some of the types of business tax incentives in Malaysia are:
+Types of business tax incentives in Malaysia

 1. Trading Sector